Academic Catalog

 FINANCIAL AID ELIGIBILITY

 Please contact Student Financial Services for the academic requirements necessary to maintain financial aid eligibility.
-Those requirements may differ from the criteria articulated above for College academic status.
+Those requirements may differ from the criteria articulated above for College academic standards.

 Consequences of College Academic Status